PerMalmberg/IO-Card-G3/README.md

     - `<ID>`/io/status/buzzer
     - `<ID>`/io/status/siren
     - Publish Wiegand button sequences on topic `<ID>`/io/status/wiegand
-    - If enabled in configuration, allow I/O to be controlled via topic `<ID>/io/set/channel_no`, where `channel_no` is a number between 1 and 8.
+    - If enabled in configuration, allow I/O to be controlled via topic `<ID>/io/set/channel_no`, where `channel_no` is a number between 0 and 7.
-  - All published items shall have an `age` value which tells how long has passed since the value was last updated from the actual I/O.
   - All published items shall have a `unix_timestamp` value which tells when the item was created.
   - a value of `true` shall be interpreted as 'active', regardless if the input/output is active high or low. i.e. if the buzzer is making sounds, the the status is `true`.
   - All topics can be renamed via configuration.